Mapping Exoplanets: Basis Maps and Basis Lightcurves

 \subsection{The Kernel}

-The kernel is the equivalent to the vertical contribution function in 1D atmospheric radiative transfer.\footnote{Note that Kawahara and Fujii use ``weight'' to refer to the kernel.} By definition, the kernel must move over the planet in order for the exo-cartography to be possible.
+The kernel is the equivalent to the vertical contribution function in 1D atmospheric radiative transfer (Kawahara and Fujii have used ``\hbindex{weight}'' instead of ``kernel'').
+By definition, the kernel must move over the planet in order for exo-cartography to be possible.
 The shape of the kernel, however, is constant for rotational mapping and thermal phase mapping.
-For such a static kernel, some maps are always in the nullspace, leading to severe degeneracy in the inverse problem.
-If the shape of the kernel changes with time, then maps need not remain in the nullspace; this is the case for eclipse mapping, or reflected-light mapping involving both rotation and orbital motion.
-The degeneracy-busting power of a changing kernel is analogous to how a changing antenna pattern dramatically reduces the degeneracy in the location of a radio source on the sky.
+For such a static kernel, some maps are always in the nullspace, leading to severe degeneracy in the inverse problem \citep{CFH_2013}.
+If the shape of the kernel changes with time, then maps need not remain in the nullspace, e.g., eclipse mapping \citep{2023AJ....166..176C}, or reflected-light mapping involving both rotation and orbital motion \citep{Haggard_2018}.
+The degeneracy-busting power of a changing kernel is analogous to how a changing antenna pattern reduces the degeneracy in the location of a radio source on the sky.